-Compared to other systems, like the cardiovascular system and the digestive system, the lymphatic system is often ignored until major problems arrive, like severe infections or swollen lymph nodes.
-Part of the reason why the lymph system is undervalued is because most people do not truly understand how it functions.
+Compared to other systems, like the cardiovascular system and the digestive system, the lymphatic system is often ignored until significant problems arrive, like severe infections or swollen lymph nodes.
+Part of the reason why the lymph system is undervalued is that most people do not truly understand how it functions.

-Most of us think about health in terms of appearance.
-Do we have nice skin and hair?
+Most of us think about health regarding appearance.
+Do we have beautiful skin and hair?
 Are we suffering from any conditions which directly impact the ability to live our everyday life?

 What is the Lymphatic System?

-Other organs that participate in the lymphatic system are the thymus, adenoids, spleen and tonsils.
+Other organs that participate in the lymphatic system are the thymus, adenoids, spleen, and tonsils.
 Lymph nodes are distributed all over the body and act as processing centers for the lymphatic system.
 Practically every cell in the human body interacts with the lymphatic system.
-Essentially, the lymphatic system plays the role of both garbage collector and exterminator for our cells, and the waste from their cleaning projects is trafficked to the lymph nodes for further processing and evacuation.
+Mostly, the lymphatic system plays the role of both garbage collectors and exterminator for our cells, and the waste from their cleaning projects is trafficked to the lymph nodes for further processing and evacuation.

 The Spleen: The Core of the Lymphatic System

 All the lymph vessels of the lymphatic system flow back to the spleen, the biggest organ in the lymphatic system.
 The spleen is the primary modulator of the lymph system, controlling levels of white blood cells, red blood cells, and overall blood volume in the human body.